Cannabis-derived compound CBD reduces anxiety and may also help with depression and protect neurons from degeneration.

 - CBD supplements typically provide 15 – 25 mg dosages of CBD, taken as as CBD hemp oil or CBD extract capsules

 - The vast majority of CBD supplements are made from CBD-rich hemp, meaning that it does not contain enough THC to cause any psychoactive effects

 Supplements in Review Says

 CBD is quickly emerging as an effective supplement for anxiety and depression.
-CBD has exploded in popularity as a way to gain many of the medicinal benefits of cannabis without the intoxicating high.
+CBD has exploded in popularity as a way to gain the health benefits of cannabis without the intoxicating high.
 Given the positive research findings, we recommend CBD as a way to help with anxiety and depression.

-There is too little research to recommend a dose, so it’s best to start with supplement doses.
-Most CBD supplements recommend doses of 20 – 25 mg, which can be carefully raised over time to achieve desired effect.
+There is too little research to recommend a dose.
+Because there isn’t enough research to suggest a dosage, it’s best to follow supplement recommendations.
+Most CBD supplements suggest dosages of 15 – 25 mg, which can be carefully raised over time to achieve the desired effect.

 - Zanelati TV et al. Antidepressant-like effects of cannabidiol in mice: possible involvement of 5-HT1A receptors.
 Br J Pharmacol.
 2010 Jan;159(1):122-8. ↩